'Good intentions gone wrong' is how a friend describes the belated birthday card section at the store.

 Schedule time on your calendar for “Birthday Prep for _________’s Birthday”.

-This may be obvious, but it’s not enough to just write the activity down.
+At the risk of stating the obvious, it’s not enough to just write the activity down.
 You must also block off the time, so that nothing else can be scheduled then.

 3. Extend an invitation for a birthday get-together several weeks AHEAD of their birthday